nikolapopovic/slate/source/includes/_switching.md

-# Switching to the Theme Engine
+# Enabling the Theme Engine

 We designed the theme editor with the intent of the merchant choosing their rollout procedure.